AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ## Move content to folder {#movecontenttofolder}

-To move a public folder&nbsp;content&nbsp;to any private folder,&nbsp;
+To move a public folder content to any private folder,

 1. Select **Public **folder from the **All Folders** drop-down list.

    ![](assets/list-of-public-folders.png)

 1. Choose the content that you’d like to move it to a folder.
-Then click&nbsp;**Actions > Organize Content > Move Content to Folder**.&nbsp;
+Then click **Actions > Organize Content > Move Content to Folder**.

    ![](assets/move-content-to-folder.png)

 1. Choose the folder where you want to move the content to.
-Click&nbsp;**Move**.
+Click **Move**.

 ## Copy content to folder {#copycontenttofolder}

-Copying a folder means that you’d be adding a tag to the folder.&nbsp;The copy operation will not create copies of content, but only add an association with specified folders.
+Copying a folder means that you’d be adding a tag to the folder.
+The copy operation will not create copies of content, but only add an association with specified folders.

 ![](assets/copy-content-to-folder.png)

 ## Unlink folder {#unlinkfolder}

-Unlinking means to remove the&nbsp;content&nbsp;from the selected folder.
+Unlinking means to remove the content from the selected folder.

-Content can be unlinked from a specified folder **ONLY **if it is also associated with other folders.&nbsp;If content being unlinked, is only&nbsp;associated with one folder, then it&nbsp;is advisable to use MOVE operation&nbsp;instead.
+Content can be unlinked from a specified folder **ONLY **if it is also associated with other folders.
+If content being unlinked, is only associated with one folder, then it is advisable to use MOVE operation instead.

-**NOTE: **The organize menu, under Actions, is disabled initially.
+**NOTE:** The organize menu, under Actions, is disabled initially.
 To use that, you must first select a folder in the folder drop-down list.

 ![](assets/unlink-a-folder.png)